Romantic Philadelphia Garden Getaway

 Where to Stay in Philadelphia

-STAY.
-Loews Hotel
+STAY: Loews Hotel

-In 1932, when fussy architectural ornamentation prevailed, what is now the Loews Hotel rose as the first “International Style” Modern Skyscraper in the United States.
+In 1932, when fussy architectural ornamentation prevailed, what is now the Loews Hotel Philadelphia rose as the first “International Style” Modern Skyscraper in the United States.
 William Lescaze and George Howe designed the Philadelphia Savings Fund Society’s 36-story 491 ft. tower in a T-Shape to allow for maximum light.

 Loews opened the building as a hotel in 2000, renovating office space into light and airy rooms.
 The PSFS sign remains on the top of the building.
 And the bank’s original vault door remains in the stunning lobby.
 Rooms reflect the modernist era; whites and grays with punches of color, trim furniture and great city views.
-Most rooms $159-$539 depending on day of week and season.

 Author

-• Malerie Yolen-Cohen is the Author of the cross-country travel guide, Stay On Route 6; Your Guide to All 3562 Miles of Transcontinental Route 6.
+Malerie Yolen-Cohen is the Author of the cross-country travel guide, Stay On Route 6; Your Guide to All 3562 Miles of Transcontinental Route 6.
 She contributes frequently to Newsday, with credits in National Geographic Traveler, Ladies Home Journal, Yankee Magazine, Shape.com, Sierra Magazine, Porthole, Paddler, New England Boating, Huffington Post, and dozens of other publications.
 Malerie’s focus and specialty is Northeastern US, and she is constantly amazed by the caliber of restaurants and lodging in the unlikeliest places.

-2 thoughts on “Romantic Philadelphia Garden Getaway”
+2 thoughts on “Romantic Philadelphia Gardens Getaway”

 1. Great tip on Longwood Gardens.
 It truly unique – I’ve never been to a botanical garden that comes close.
 It’s possible to easily spend a full day or several days there.
 Also, if you are with someone with mobility issues, he or she can use a motorized scooter from Longwood as there is a lot of walking.